Knesset building: Future expansion

-In August of 2019, Jerusalem's municipal planning committee authorized another expansion of the Knesset building.
+In August 2019, Jerusalem's municipal planning committee authorized another expansion of the Knesset building.
 The plan intended on doubling the building's size, expanding the building of the Knesset Guard, and creating solar panel installations near the building for environmental reasons.
-The expansion also includes a station on the Tel Aviv Light Rail.
+The expansion also includes a station on the Jerusalem Light Rail.
 The plan faces criticism from environmental activists for the proposed allotment of four vehicles for each member of the Knesset, and for the planned size of the expansion, which would results in the removal of 700 trees and create a compound bigger than the Palace of Westminster and United States Capitol.

 Interior

 Entrance and Knesset Courtyard

 The Knesset building is located near Givat Ram, with most entrances facing north.
 The main entrance, known as the Etrog entrance, connects to the building's fourth floor and goes through the Knesset's courtyard.
 The entrance to the courtyard once went through the Palombo gate, an Iron gate overlaid with a memorial to victims of the Holocaust.
-Following renovations in November of 2007, the gate was moved to a different location alongside a sculpture of the burning bush.
+Following renovations in November 2007, the gate was moved to a different location alongside a sculpture of the burning bush.

 Opposite the main entrance lies the Knesset Menorah, a sculpture of the Temple menorah made by British sculptor Benno Elkan and donated to the Knesset by the British Parliament.
 Besides the entrance lies a cenotaph to Israel's war casualties.